houy062924/NoteBook--React-Redux-todo-list/README.md

 https://houy062924.github.io/NoteBook--React-Redux-todo-list/

 ## Introduction
-NoteBook is a to-do list that can help you manage your tasks every day.
+NoteBook is a to-do list that can help you manage your daily tasks.

 ## Technologies Used